-- Semester exams for grades 6-12 are designed to review the semester's work, provide students with a broad picture of the course to-date and teach students to handle comprehensive exams.
-Exams count 1/5 the semester grade, with each quarter grade counting 2/5.
-No students are exempt from 1st semester exams.
-Exams will be taken in Math, Science, English and History. - 2.
-Seniors may be exempt from second semester exams in each class for which they have a B- (79.5) or better average for second semester. - 3.
-Students in Grades 6-11 may be exempt from 2nd semester exams in each class for which they have a 92 (91.5 rounds up) or better average for the second semester.
-Students that have been assigned Saturday School for excessive absences or tardies will not be eligible to be exempt. - 4.
-Students who are exempt may choose to take an exam if they think it will help raise their grade and thus benefit their GPA.
+- Semester exams for grades 7-12 are designed to review the semester's work, provide students with a broad picture of the course to date and teach students to handle comprehensive exams.
+Exams count as 1/5 of the semester grade, with each quarter grade counting as 2/5.
+No students are exempt from 1st-semester exams.
+Exams will be taken in Math, Science, English, History, and Bible. - 2.
+Seniors may be exempt from second-semester exams in each class for which they have a B- (79.5) or better average for the second semester.
+Seniors that have been absent for 7 or more days for any reason other than school-sponsored trips will not be eligible to be exempt. - 3.
+Students in Grades 7-11 may be exempt from 2nd-semester exams in each class for which they have a 92 (91.5 rounds up) or better average for the second semester.
+Students that have been absent for 7 or more days for any reason other than school-sponsored trips will not be eligible to be exempt. - 4.
+Students who are exempt may choose to take an exam if they think it will help raise their grades and thus benefit their GPA.